goldbergyoni/javascript-testing-best-practices/readme.md

 //now the user/CI can run it frequently describe('Order service', function() {
   describe('Add new order #cold-test #sanity', function() {
     test('Scenario - no currency was supplied.
-Excpectation - Use the default currency #sanity', function() {
+Expectation - Use the default currency #sanity', function() {
       //code logic here
     });
   });